Legalization of Marijuana in Oregon, United States 2019.

 Marijuana Tourism in Oregon

-To many of these entrepreneurs, fine wine and fine cannabis go hand in hand.
-After all, wine tastings have become a fun and educational experience for adults, and so too can cannabis testing.
+To many of these entrepreneurs, fine wine and fine cannabis go hand-in-hand.
+After all, wine tastings have become a fun and educational experience for adults, so why not do the same with cannabis tours?

 Customers may even find themselves asking about the growing conditions, from soil type to sun exposure, just as one might enquire about the grapes of a particular vintage.